dynatrace-oss/terraform-provider-dynatrace/docs/resources/automation_workflow.md

 - `active` (Boolean) Specifies whether a task should be skipped as a no operation or not
 - `concurrency` (String) Required if `with_items` is specified.
 By default loops execute sequentially with concurrency set to 1.
 You can increase how often it runs in parallel
 - `conditions` (Block List, Max: 1) Conditions that have to be met in order to execute that task (see [below for nested schema](#nestedblock--tasks--task--conditions))
+- `custom_sample_result` (String) A stored sample result for this task as JSON.
+Not used during execution - it powers expression auto-complete and result preview in the Dynatrace UI.
+Accepts any JSON value
 - `description` (String) A description for this task
 - `input` (String) Parameters and values for this task as JSON code.
 Contents depend on the kind of task - determined by the attribute `action`
 - `position` (Block List, Max: 1) Layouting information about the task tile when visualized.
 If not specified Dynatrace will position the task tiles automatically (see [below for nested schema](#nestedblock--tasks--task--position))